 5 Questions with Our New Editor-in-Chief

-Get to know our new Editor-in-Chief, Dr. Malú Tansey, as she answers 5 questions about her research and experience and shares her thoughts about becoming involved with the journal.
+Get to know our new Editor-in-Chief, Dr. Jack Tsai, as he answers 5 questions about his research and experience and shares his thoughts about becoming involved with the journal.

 What is your research background?

 I’m a licensed clinical psychologist and was trained to be a scientist-practitioner at Purdue University where I received my doctorate.
 I went on to do a NIH postdoctoral fellowship at Yale University where I focused on severe mental illnesses like schizophrenia and their impact on domains of life such as social functioning and housing.
 I was fortunate to receive a career development award from the U.S. Department of Veterans Affairs, which launched my research as an independent investigator.
 I served on faculty at Yale School of Medicine for a decade before my current position as Campus Dean and Professor of Public Health at the University of Texas Health Science Center at Houston (UTHealth).
 I credit much of my research background to the great mentors and wonderful colleagues I’ve had as well as important critics.

 I’m drawn to understanding humans at the extreme ends of mental health and functioning, such as those who experience homelessness or severe trauma as well as those who are remarkably resilient or recover from great adversity.
 My research is focused on understanding factors behind these issues and developing interventions and programs when possible to help humans flourish.
 At the end of the day, I’m interested in creating and replicating human success stories.

 What has been your biggest challenge and biggest achievement in your career so far?